tldr-pages/tldr/pages/linux/mktemp.md

 `mktemp --directory`

-- Create an empty temporary file at the specified path, with `X`s replaced with random alphanumeric characeters, and print its path:
+- Create an empty temporary file at the specified path, with `X`s replaced with random alphanumeric characters, and print its path:

 `mktemp "{{path/to/file-XXXXX-name}}"`